 Transition Your Holiday Decor

 How do you transition your holiday porch for winter?
-This porch by Taryn at Taryn Whiteaker offers great ideas.
+This porch by Taryn Whiteaker offers great ideas.

 First, she removed all the holiday accents, most notably anything red.
-Next, she filled the empty spaces with decorative white branches and pine cones.
+Then, she filled the empty spaces with decorative white branches and pine cones.
 Our favorite feature is the DIY scarf wreath designed to work for the entire winter season.Continue to 10 of 16 below.